nmusatti/nxpy_ccase/docs/index.rst

    ccase.rst

-The libraries are being developed with Python 3.7 so as to be compatible with Python 2.7.
-Tests are run and most modules work also with 3.4, 3.5 and 3.6.
-Some should still work with versions as early as 3.2 and 2.5.
+It is being developed with Python 3.7 so as to be compatible with Python 2.7.
+Tests are run also with 3.4, 3.5 and 3.6.
+It may still work with versions as early as 3.2 and 2.5, but they are not tested.

-Originally the libraries resided on `SourceForge`_ and were distributed as a single package.
+Originally the library was part of the Nxpy project and resided on `SourceForge`_.
-Starting from release 1.0.0 each library is being packaged separately even though they are all hosted within the same project on `GitHub`_.
+Starting from release 1.0.0 it is being packaged separately and it is hosted on `GitHub`_.

 The Nxpy logo was drawn by Claudia Romano.